Primusinterp/PrimusC2/README.md

 - Execute-Assembly
 - Inline-Assembly
 - Encryption of data streams
-- Implemneation of smart pipe redirectors with automation
+- Implementation of smart pipe redirectors with automation
 - Linux implant
 - Upload/download functionality for the implant